holyaustin/Inco-PaySmart/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app).

-# PaySmart :  Decentralized Freelancer / Agent Escrow platform
+# Inco PaySmart :  Decentralized Freelancer / Agent Escrow platform

 ## Introduction

-A new and secure way to get paid for freelancing through an agent escrow contract.
+A new and secure way to get paid for freelancing through an agent escrow contract using fully homomorphic encryption (FHE) .
 Try it out!.

+This is an escrow module for freelancer service operated by agents.
+The sender deposit money for recipient and set agent for the payment.
+If the sender want to release the payment, then he can ask the agent to release the payment for the recipient.

+Deployer will set the owner fee percent and agent fee percent.
+The fee percent and cancelLockTime are fixed values.

 ## Web 3.0 technologies Used

-Frontend: NextJS, postcss, tailwindcss, Theme web3 technologies: Web3 Modal, metamask wallet, Bunzz  XMTP
+Frontend: NextJS, postcss, tailwindcss, Theme web3 technologies: Web3 Modal, metamask wallet, Hardhat,  XMTP
-Backend: Solidity, Node.js, Bunzz EscrowByAgent Module, Bunzz ERC20 Module
+Backend: Solidity + TFHE, Node.js, EncryptedERC20 Module

-Blockchain: Polygon Mumbai
+Blockchain: Inco Network

-Project initiated and created for ETHGlobal HackFS Hackathon 2022:
+Project initiated and created for Inco - Hackathon 2023:

 ## Description